Market Entry Sprint

 Cross-border company operating in two or more language markets.
 Revenue band twenty-five million to two billion dollars.
 AI-translation system deployed or being deployed.
 Commitment to a commercial-register layer alongside or above the AI translation.

 Out of scope.
 Machine-translation services stay with the client's translation provider.
 Translation-management system (TMS) implementation stays with the client's localisation function.
 Linguistic copy-edit stays with the translation provider.
-Full multilingual SEO is out of scope, and GMA does not do SEO of any kind.
+Full multilingual search-marketing work is out of scope, and GMA does not sell search-marketing services of any kind.

 Six to ten weeks.
 Single-corridor commercial-register rebuild.
 Typical first engagement when one destination market is producing the most acute register break.